Jim Fusilli: Novels

 The first in a mystery series featuring the private detective Terry Orr and his daughter Bella, Closing Time was published by Penguin Putnam on September 10, 2001.
-Set in New York’s Tribeca district, it was the last novel set in the city prior to the September 11 terrorist attacks.
+Set in New York's Tribeca district, it was the last novel set in the city prior to the September 11 terrorist attacks.
 Subsequently, the sequel, A Well-Known Secret, was the first novel set in New York following the attacks; it addresses the impact on the city, the Tribeca neighborhood and the psyche of the reoccurring characters.
 Two more novels in the series came thereafter: Tribeca Blues, published in 2003, and Hard, Hard City, published in 2004.
 Hard, Hard City was named the Novel of the Year by Mystery Ink Magazine.
 The first three books in the series were subsequently reissued by Open Road Integrated Media.

-Fusilli’s novels The Road to Nowhere (2012) and Billboard Man (2013) were published by Amazon Publishing’s Thomas & Mercer imprint.
+Fusilli's novels The Road to Nowhere (2012) and Billboard Man (2013) were published by Amazon Publishing’s Thomas & Mercer imprint.

+In January 2024, his novel The Price You Pay, informed in large part by his experiences as a young Teamster, was published by Down & Out Books.

+In April, 2024, A Song for Katy Shayne will be published by Level Best Books.